-Executive Advisory Panel for Pathways to Independence/Social Care - 4 December 2017
+Executive Advisory Panel for Pathways to Independence/Social Care - 4 December 2017 the cost of their care.
+Work was ongoing to look at transport charges that were made and how they would be made in the future.

 9b The minutes from the Executive Advisory Panel for Pathways to Independence/Social Care meeting held on 4 December 2017 were noted.